-The legal framework for SIIQs and SIINQs also includes the secondary legislation (Decree of the Ministry of Finance No. 174/2007), which, at the date hereof, has not been amended yet in order to implement the changes introduced by Law Decree No. 133/2014.
+The legal framework for SIIQs and SIINQs also includes the secondary legislation (Decree of the Ministry of Finance No. 174/2007), which, at the date hereof, has not been amended to implement the changes introduced by Law Decree No. 133/2014.

 The Revenue Agency provided the main clarifications regarding the SIIQ regime with the Circular Letter No. 8/E/2008 and with the Circular Letter No. 32/E/2015 (the latter in order to clarify and implement the rules introduced with Law Decree No. 133/2014).
-Moreover, with the Regulations of December 18, 2015, the Revenue Agency provided for the form to be filed in order to exercise the option for the SIIQ and SIINQ regime.
+In the course of 2022 and 2023, the Revenue Agency rendered public several tax rulings, addressing specific aspects of the SIIQ regime.

 Listing Number of REITs Number in EPRA Sector mkt cap % of Global

 country REIT Index (EUR m) REIT Index

-Italy 3 1 813.60 0.02%
+Italy 1 1 190,23 0,01%

-Company name Mkt cap (EUR m) 1 yr return (EUR) % Div yield % of Global REIT Index lgd - Immobiliare Grande Distribuzione 391.71 -4.60% 9.86% 0.02%
+Company name Mkt cap (EUR m) 1 yr return (EUR) % Div yield % of Global REIT Index lgd - Immobiliare Grande Distribuzione 190,23 -28,76% 17% 0,01%

-\ All market caps and returns are rebased in EUR and are correct as of June 30, 2022.
-The Global REIT Index is the FTSE EPRA Nareit Global REITs Index.
-EPRA, June 2022.
+^{} All market caps and returns are rebased in EUR and are correct as of June 28, 2024.
+The Global REIT Index is the FTSE EPRA Nareit Global REITs Index (EPRA, June 2024).

-- Election for the SIIQ and SIINQ regime must be filed with the Revenue Agency - Certain conditions are required for SIIQ and SIINQ status
+- Election for the SIIQ and SIINQ regime must be included in the tax return filed with the Revenue Agency - Certain conditions are required for SIIQ and SIINQ status

-An eligible listed real estate investment company must file a specific form with the Italian Revenue Agency to opt for the SIIQ regime by the end of the fiscal year prior to the year in which the company shall apply the SIIQ regime.
+An eligible listed real estate investment company must exercise the option for the SIIQ regime in the tax return filed in the tax year preceding the one in which the company will apply the SIIQ regime.